B-r-u-n-oM/asteroids2/README.md

 Controls:
 - A/←: moves the ship to the left
-- W: increases speed
+- W↑: increases speed
-- S: decreases speed
+- S↓: decreases speed
-- D: moves the ship to the right
+- D→: moves the ship to the right
 - Space: shoots

+There are other several command which are showed in the screen during the execution.

 Special thanks to:
 - [Bruno Ribeiro](https://github.com/BrunoRiibeiro);